 Whitman College is committed to the education of all qualified students, whether or not they have physical limitations or disabilities.
 Moreover, the law requires us to make our programs genuinely accessible to all qualified students.
 This means that individual instructors may need to modify some of their instructional techniques or modes of assessment in order to enable students with documented disabilities to participate in courses and to demonstrate their mastery of the material.
 Any services a department offers to students must be offered to all students without regard to disability.

 The challenge for faculty members is to provide reasonable adjustments while upholding academic standards.
 The challenge for college students with disabilities is to acquire and demonstrate their mastery of the subject matter or learning outcomes despite the presence of a disability.
-Rebecca Frost's role is to assist faculty and students in achieving appropriate and academically sound adjustments.
 Faculty will be notified by letter or e-mail of the necessary course-related accommodations.

 The sections below contain further information for faculty members regarding working with students with disabilities.